-Accurate and timely analyses of soil, plant, byproduct, and water using appropriate analytical and interpretation procedures are required with the current emphasis on nutrient management and its impact on the quality of life in both rural and urban areas.
-Nutrient management issues have a high priority at the local, regional, and national levels, and a number of institutions, organizations, and agencies cooperate to ensure the sustainability of production agriculture and industrial activities while striving to maintain a healthy environment.
-Effective nutrient management serves commercial agriculture and the public by ensuring fertilizers and soil amendments are used wisely.
-Constant changes in technology dictate the need to continuously reevaluate analytical methods, interpretation of information, and problem solving approaches to improve nutrient utilization efficiency by crops and decrease loss of nutrients to the environment.
+Accurate and timely analyses of soil, plant, byproduct, and water using appropriate analytical and interpretation procedures are required with the current emphasis on nutrient management and its impact on the environmental quality in both rural and urban areas.
+Nutrient management issues have a high priority at the local, regional, and national levels, and a number of institutions, organizations, and agencies cooperate to ensure the economic sustainability of production agriculture and industrial activities while striving to maintain a healthy environment.
+Effective nutrient management serves commercial agriculture and the public by ensuring soil amendments are used based on science-based test recommendations.
+Constant changes in technology dictate the need to continuously reevaluate analytical methods, interpretation of information, and problem-solving approaches to improve nutrient utilization by crops and loss of nutrients to the environment.

-- A website is updated and maintained with meeting minutes, memberships, presentations, publications, fact sheets, meeting sites, photo gallery, resolutions, and white papers (http://aesl.ces.uga.edu/).
+- A website is updated and maintained with meeting minutes, memberships, presentations, publications, fact sheets, meeting sites, photo galleries, resolutions, and white papers (http://aesl.ces.uga.edu/).

 - A Southern Cooperative Series Bulletin on “Soil Test Methods from the Southeastern United States” was published (http://aesl.ces.uga.edu/sera6/PUB/MethodsManualFinalSERA6.asp)